bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 <img src="figure/unnamed-chunk-8-2.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" style="display: block; margin: auto;" />

 <h4><b>Research question 3:</b></h4>
-In this part I'll answer the question, if there is a relation between BMI and an 'age group' and can we infere <br>
+In this part I'll answer the question, if there is a relation between BMI and an 'age group' and can we infer <br>
-a relation (association) between the BMI of age groups and their nutrition behavior as well as pysical activity pattern.<br>
+a relation (association) between the BMI of age groups and their nutrition behavior as well as physical activity patterns.<br>
 To answer this question we again have to perform some data preprocessing steps as removing NA values, calculating <br>
-the average value of the BMI for each age goup and put them in relation.
+the average value of the BMI for each age group and put them in relation.
 <br>
 The fact that the BMI has a steep upwards curve from age 18 up to 40 and than levels out until the age 60, is no real surprise.<br>
-But the fact that after 60 the average BMI drops again, 'nota bene' not only slightly, rather in a steep curve is quite suprising<br>
+But the fact that after 60 the average BMI drops again, 'nota bene' not only slightly, rather in a steep curve is quite surprising<br>
 to me.
 My hypothesis was that with higher age the BMI levels out on a high rate and stays there for the last quarter of the life time.
 <br>

 ```r
     # ====================================================================================================